 The deciduous varieties are different in which they’ll need to rest before the next blooming season starts.

 Beware of mealy bugs which can hide under the Blood Lily’s leaves and into the potted soil; remove them by dabbing a piece of cotton ball with alcohol.

 As for the well-drained soil, drench it with a systemic insecticide.
 Spider mites may also appear in cases of warm, dry environments, but misting and wiping the leaves should take of them.

-Don’t be afraid of repotting your Blood Lily if you see the roots crowding so much that they spill out over the pot.
+Don’t be afraid of repotting your Starfire Lily if you see the roots crowding so much that they spill out over the pot.

 This also means that now is the right time to try and propagate your Blood Lilies by dividing the roots and putting them in their own pot filled with sand and rich potting soil.

-There’s another, less traditional way of multiplying your Blood Lily.
+There’s another, less traditional way of multiplying your Starfire Lilies.
 Select a piece of succulent leaf, then place it in a plastic bag and put it on top of a warm window sill.

 Observe, and in a few weeks, some tiny plants will appear near where you cut the leaves from.
 These plants may be delicately removed and prepared for their new home of potting soil and sand.

 Haemanthus varieties such as the Haemanthus atharinae and the Haemanthus puniceus are among the favorite Blood Lilies in homes around the world.

 It should be noted that they are deciduous and not evergreen, so they should be allowed to rest if owners wish to see them in bright blooms come next summer or fall season.